-The term ‘permafrost’ refers to permanently frozen ground.
+The term "permafrost" refers to permanently frozen ground.
 If it thaws, there is a risk of natural hazards like rockfalls or debris flows.
 Our research in permafrost regions supplies us with vital information about the state of the permafrost.
 Our aim is to gain a better understanding of the processes affecting it and to detect risks at an early stage.

 Data from boreholes

-Since 1996, we have drilled boreholes at more than twenty permafrost sites in the Swiss Alps.
+Since 1996, we have drilled boreholes at thirty permafrost sites in the Swiss Alps.
 We have fitted these boreholes with thermometers and are investigating the snow cover.
 The permafrost measurement network run by the WSL Institute for Snow and Avalanche Research SLF provides essential information about the state of the permafrost and helps to understand the complex interactions between the ground surface and the underlying substrate.
 Nine of SLF’s boreholes are part of the Swiss Permafrost Monitoring Network, PERMOS, which is responsible for monitoring permafrost throughout Switzerland.
 We also use various measuring devices to collect information about the dynamics of rock walls and rock glaciers.

 Permafrost is not a natural hazard.
 However, if the ice in permafrost melts, the ground may become less stable, which can result in subsidence, landslides, scree or soil creep, debris flows or rockslides.
-We test new methods of building on mountain permafrost and draw up practice-oriented recommendations with a view to guaranteeing the technical safety of buildings at high elevations.